kakubei/kakubei.github.io/_posts/2014-04-12-setup-git-push.md

 If all the planets are aligned, you should see a message saying everythig was successful.

-Now visit your site on a browser and bask in the fuits of your hard labour.
+Now visit your site on a browser and bask in the fruits of your hard labour.
 I know I'm mixing my metaphors but this occasion merits it, we've done **a lot** of hard work and now it's time to enjoy it.
 Get yourself 2 beers this time, minimum.

 The good news is that from now on, the only thing you need to do is: